MickHarrigan/uhdrtz-rust/docs/sdd/sdd.md

 5. Continue
     - Once all settings are set to the users satisfaction, press the continue button to launch the full application
     - **Note:** The Continue button will not be press-able until the crank Arduino is connected through Bluetooth.

+**Note:** The camera's focus must be adjusted manually.
+If the image appears blurry and out of focus, adjust the lense on the camera by twisting the lense itself until the image comes into focus.

 ## Using the Program